 LPG, electric and diesel forklifts, whats the difference?

-In forklifts, LPG, electric and diesel engines all result in different lifting capacities and sizes to suit different working environments.
+When talking about forklifts, LPG, electric and diesel engines all result in different lifting capacities and sizes to suit different working environments.
 So how do you know which fuel type best suits your business?

-Our team at Lift Equipt have put together a comprehensive guide to the different fuel types and how each type could benefit your day-to-day operations.
+The team at Lift Equipt have put together a comprehensive guide to the different fuel types and how each type could benefit your day-to-day operations.

 Liquefied Petroleum Gas (LPG) Forklifts